What to See and Do in Palo Alto and Silicon Valley

 The Outdoors around Silicon Valley

-When you drive out of Silicon Valley, you go from the 22nd century to the 16th century within a few miles.
-Roads become very narrow as you go through redwood forests which have lots of deer, possums, squirrels, wild turkeys, and mountain jays.
+When you drive out of Silicon Valley, you go from the 22nd century to the 14th century within a few miles.
+Roads become very narrow as you go through redwood forests which have lots of mountain lions, deer, possums, squirrels, wild turkeys, and mountain jays.
 Most people in SV don’t care much about nature, so you’ll be by yourself.

 - Foothill Park for view over Palo Alto and Silicon Valley.
 Lots of hiking, great fields for picnics, and a lake with canoes that you can use.
 Lots of deer, wild turkeys, raccoons, and mountain lions.
 But the park is only for residents of Palo Alto.
 Yes, a private city park.
 You need to be accompanied by a resident of Palo Alto.